 Recruiters need to grow their client base if for no other reason than to prepare for the unexpected.
 And few people are more aware of the dangers of variables than recruiters.
 How many times have you watched a sure thing disintegrate because a client or candidate had a change of circumstance, a change of need or simply a change of heart.
 Even when you do everything right it can all fall apart.
 There are too many things out of our control.
 If you don’t plant trees today, you may have no shade tomorrow.
 Recruiters need to grow their client base to stay ahead of the roadblocks.

 Plenty of Other Fish (Referrals) in the Sea

 I hate to break this to you, but the recruiter-client relationship is not a monogamous one.
 If you think you’re the only suitor then you are going to be very disappointed when you show up with the corsage only to find yourself in a long line of other agencies waiting to pin a flower on your client’s lapel.
 Recruiters need to grow their client base for the same reason clients utilize multiple recruiters: options.
 We recently spoke with a very successful (and very realistic) client who spoke about the great relationship he had with his clients but said he knew they would move on in an instant if he failed to deliver.

 Recruiters need to grow their client base.
 Even in a bull market.
 Especially in a bear market.
 Even with a bevy of reliable clients.
-Even with the prospect of great referrals.
+And even with the prospect of great referrals.
 The moment you start to let yourself, and your website, go, you risk losing your place in line.
 Your digital presence is your only presence for most clients and candidates, make sure your recruitment website is professional, modern and designed by professionals who truly understand the world of recruiting.